edwig/StringIntegration/README.md

 Another winning property is that you can use it as a drop-in replacement.

-The new class is called “SMX_String” which stands for “Standard MFC eXtended String”.
+The new class is called “XString” which stands for “Standard MFC eXtended String”.
-The interface definition in the “SMX_String.h” file is ended with a choice of name overrides.
+The interface definition in the “XString.h” file is ended with a choice of name overrides.
 Here we choose a more handsome name to program in.
 The first case being just “String”, as defined by a typdef.

-Just in case we have a project at hand with only a CString in it, we can rename the CString with a typedef to our new class.
-We could even rename a “std::string” with a macro (but that is not a nice solution).

-    // Now typedef this as a standard "String" typedef SMX_String String;

-    // Use this typedef for a plugin-replacement of a MFC CString-only project
-    // typedef SMX_String CString;

-    // Use this in a std::string based project to override the standard string
-    // #define string SMX_String

-The end result: both sets of methods are accessible And there you have it.
-You can now have a project without MFC and a string class that can do both the tricks of std::string and MFC::CString in one package.

 ### What’s not working